 Vietnam.vn - Nền tảng quảng bá Việt Nam

-The people who light up the future
+Those who light up the future

 Báo Giáo dục và Thời đạiBáo Giáo dục và Thời đại20/11/2025

-Building a technology bridge for games in difficult areas
+Building a technological bridge for disadvantaged areas.

-Not only is she a pioneer in applying technology, Ms. Tran Thi My is also loved by her students for her positive spirit, creative teaching style and humane way of inspiring English learning.
-In particular, she also participates in many meaningful social activities, actively supporting poor and disadvantaged students to excel in their studies.
+Not only is she a pioneer in applying technology, Ms. Tran Thi My is also loved by her students for her positive spirit, creative teaching style, and humane way of inspiring English learning.
+In particular, she participates in many meaningful social activities, actively supporting poor and disadvantaged students to excel in their studies.

-In the middle of the small room, the curious and apprehensive eyes urged the teacher to persevere and start with the simplest things: Instructions on how to turn on and off the computer, type each letter, practice moving the mouse.
-The teacher's joy comes from seemingly small things when students can type their names, practice drawing on Paint, and create PowerPoint slides for the first time to present their ideas.
-Each of those immature keyboard strokes is the step that opens the door to technology for students in the highlands.
+In the small room, the curious yet hesitant gazes of the students spurred the teacher to persevere, starting with the simplest things: teaching them how to turn the computer on and off, type each letter, and practice using a mouse.
+The teacher's joy came from these seemingly small things: when students typed their names, practiced drawing in Paint, or created their first PowerPoint slides to present their ideas.
+Each hesitant keystroke was a step in opening the door to technology for the students in this remote area.

 nhung-nguoi-thap-sang-tuong-lai-9532.jpg